 Quorum at Federal Council meetings shall be a majority of voting members then in office, and if quorum drops below six (6) voting members, a General Meeting shall occur within six months.

 All decisions of Federal Council shall be by a majority of vote of those present and voting, except as may be specifically stated elsewhere in the Constitution or Bylaws.

 All Article 9.1members of Federal Council may vote, except the President who may vote to break a tie, and the Executive Director who shall not vote, but who shall have a voice.

 Federal Council may adopt procedural rules for conducting Federal Council meetings, not inconsistent with the Constitution and Bylaws.

-Federal Council may create non-voting Federal Council positions who do not factor in the quorum calculation of Federal Council.
-Federal Councillors such created may be removed by Federal Council.
+Federal Council may create non-voting Federal Council positions that do not factor in the quorum calculation of Federal Council.
+Federal Councillors thus created may be removed by Federal Council.